Sailing: New Zealand government grant travel exemptions to America's Cup syndicates

-WELLINGTON (Reuters) - Two syndicates challenging for the America’s Cup have been granted exemptions to enter New Zealand and begin their preparations for the event that will be held in Auckland early next year.
+WELLINGTON (Reuters) - Two syndicates challenging for sailing’s America’s Cup have been granted exemptions to enter New Zealand and begin their preparations for the event that will be held in Auckland early next year.

 Just over 400 people, almost 200 staff working for the American Magic and Britain’s INEOS Team UK syndicates and 214 of their family members would receive the exemptions, New Zealand’s Economic Development Minister Phil Twyford said on Friday.